Skip to content

 Run thinkwork mcp <sub> --help for the full options list on each subcommand, including --auth-type (none | tenant_api_key | oauth) and --transport (streamable-http | sse).

-Per-tenant Bearer tokens for the admin-ops MCP server (served at mcp.thinkwork.ai/mcp/admin).
+Per-tenant Bearer tokens for the admin-ops MCP server (served at mcp.thinkwork.ai/mcp/web).
 Each token is scoped to one tenant; callers present it as Authorization: Bearer tkm_… against the admin-ops HTTP endpoint.

 Terminal window